BrotherV/ArcRayMenu/README.md

 #ArcMenu & RayMenu
 The menu is designed for use on Android. app designers can use this menu for their applications.
-I tried to fix issues with previos version of [arcraymenu](https://github.com/daCapricorn/ArcMenu) and applied many changes.
+I tried to fix issues in previos version of [arcraymenu](https://github.com/daCapricorn/ArcMenu) and applied many changes.

 ##ArcMenu
 * 1-Corner issues fixed.